tucats/gopackages/bytecode/README.md

     b.Emit2(I{bytecode.Call, 2})
     b.Emit1(I{bytecode.Stop})

+    // Make a symbol table, so we can call the function library. s := symbols.NewSymbolTable("sample program")
+    functions.AddBuiltins(s)

     // Make a runtime context for this bytecode, and then run it.
-    // The context contains the stack symbol table (if any), etc. c := bytecode.NewContext(nil, b)
+    // The context has the symbol table and bytecode attached to it. c := bytecode.NewContext(s, b)
     err := c.Run()

-    // Retrieve the last value
-    v, err := b.Pop()
+    // Retrieve the last value and extract a string v, err := b.Pop()
     fmt.Printf("The result is %s\n", util.GetString(v))

 This creates a new bytecode stream, and then adds instructions to it.
 These instructions would nominally